 When you started your company it may have been just yourself and a handful of employees, but the future needs of your business could include projections that require more space.
 Shopping for commercial office property is a celebration of your growing business, so you want to sign your new lease with a smile.
 However, the process can be intimidating and confusing without the guidance of a commercial real estate broker.

 Whether you want to rent a space in a business park, the industrial sector, or a retail location, there is a different type of commercial real estate property for you.
 Finding the best leasing commercial space in your area isn’t always easy.
-You may need the help of a qualified real estate agent or a property management company.
+You may need the help of a qualified real estate agent or a commercial property management company.

 Finding the Right Commercial Office Lease